pieteroskam/autopilot/README.md

 1. Go to tools->boards manager and search for esp32.
 Install the esp32 by Espressif Systems.
 2. Create a folder named autopilot_ble.
-   - In this folder, Put all the files (with .ino and .h extension) from the repository.
+   - In this folder, Put all the files (with .ino, .cpp and .h extension) from the repository.
    - Open autopilot_ble.ino with the arduino IDE
-3. Select your board (My case DOIT ESP32) and COM port.
-If the ESP boards cant be selected. please add ESP to the arduino IDE Run
+3. Select your board (My case DEVKIT ESP32) and COM port.
+If the ESP boards cant be selected. please add ESP to the arduino IDE
+Run

 Now open te app on your phone.
 It will search for a bluetooth device called autopilot.
 When its found, connect to it.

-### settings in code
-that value of 2000 is the result of an analog to digital conversion (ADC).
-Basically, the esp chip transforms a 0-5 volt input to 0 - 4096. so 2000 means roughly 2.5 volts.
-My motor controller outputs a voltage based on the motor load (in Amps).
-When the motor draws amps, it is probably on its end and should stop.

 ## Hardware
 1. ESP32.
 I prefer an USB-C type with 32 pins (CH340C)